SmarterApp/RDW_Documentation/docs/Runbook.BulkDeleteExams.md

 # to turn auditing off
 mysql> UPDATE setting SET value = 'FALSE' WHERE name = 'AUDIT_TRIGGER_ENABLE';
 ```
 4. Find and copy one of the queries that matches your rules for the delete.
+Or craft your own using these as guides.

     4.1 Delete based on the test administration year
     ```sql